Marsenrage/MagicHand/README.md

 # Overview

-This repository includes the simulation environment for the MagicHand platform, a task-object grasp dataset, and the source code for two reinforcement learning models designed for object manipulation tasks.
+This repository includes the simulation environment for the MagicHand platform, a task-object grasp dataset, and the source code for two reinforcement learning models designed for object grasping and object alignment tasks.

 <p align="center">
 <img src="images/PoPdAb2.gif" alt="simu env" width="200"/>